daveho/MiniVM/Documentation.md

 	+------------+

 So, the stack frame consists of the operands at locations 1..3 on the operand stack.
-There are two arguments (2 and 3) and no local variables.
+There are two arguments (at locations 1 and 2) and no local variables.
 The purpose of the stack frame is to allow the procedure to refer easily to its arguments and local variables, since they are all at fixed positions relative to the location of the stack frame.